nnguyenvnhi/DoAnJava/README.md

 Step 3: Create a new folder.

-Step 4: Extract code just has downloaded into that folder.
+Step 4: Extract code just has been downloaded into that folder.

 Step 5: Run Android studio, click File->Open folder-> choose that folder.